Start Professionally: Email, Calendar, and Files That Build Trust

 Isn't a Gmail or Yahoo mailbox enough?

-How many email addresses do I need as an individual?
+How many email addresses do I need as a solo business?

 Not necessarily.
-What matters is that email, calendar, and file storage work together reliably and you use it consistently.
+What matters is that email, calendar, files, access, and security work together reliably and are used consistently.

 How important is security really?